AdrianYMNg/Prediction-for-houses/README.md

 ## How to Built

- 1. Install the packages below as they are required for the application to function properly
+ 1. Run the code below to install the packages as they are required for the application to function properly
 	 - install.packages("dplyr")
 	 - install.packages("BAS")
 	 - install.packages("corrplot")